luka-tchanukvadze/Coppermind/README.md

 The part I am proudest of: **there is no rented cloud server.** The whole backend runs on a small Raspberry Pi at home.

-When I push new code, it is built automatically and the Pi quietly updates itself to the new version, with no manual steps.
-The site reaches the outside world through a secure tunnel, so my home network is never directly exposed - no open ports, no visible home address.
-The part you see in the browser is hosted separately on Vercel for speed.
+When I push new code, it builds and deploys itself to the Pi automatically, with no manual steps.
+The backend is never exposed to the internet directly, and the part you see in the browser is hosted separately for speed.

 ```
 push new code
       │
       ▼
- built automatically
+ builds and deploys itself
       │
       ▼
- Raspberry Pi at home  ──secure tunnel──►  the internet
+ Raspberry Pi at home  ──►  the internet
 ```

 ## Stack